 Median values are always lower than the average ones.
 It means that there are more outlying wide ranges than outlying narrow ranges in the price data.
 Traders can interpret it in such a way that the period's range will likely be equal to or greater than the median value.

 Hourly range in USD/CAD is maximized during January while daily ranges are good in June and October.
-AUD/USD and NZD/USD trade wider in October, May, June, and September.
-USD/SEK reaches its peak in June.
-USD/CAD and USD/SEK ranges bottom down in April, while AUD/USD and NZD/USD reach lowest values in December and, partially, in February and April.
+AUD/USD and NZD/USD trade wider in September and October, though the median hourly ranges show good results in January as well.
+USD/SEK reaches its peak in March.
+USD/CAD ranges bottom down in July and December.
+AUD/USD and NZD/USD reach the lowest values in December and, partially, in April and July.
+USD/SEK fares worst in January, February, and October.

-The prominent January peak is retained by all of the four currency pairs when switching to percentage range values.
-The minimums for EUR/USD remain in July, August, and December.
-The worst month for GBP/USD volatility is August.
-USD/JPY ranges are clearly down in November and July (same as in pips measure).
-Minimums in USD/CHF also remain nearly unchanged — April, November, and December.
+The prominent January and March peaks are retained by all of the four currency pairs when switching to percentage range values.
+The minimums remained largely the same as well, with EUR/USD faring the worst in July and October, with August also being a bad month for the pair.
+The worst months for GBP/USD volatility are July and August.
+USD/JPY ranges are clearly down in December.
+Minimums in USD/CHF remain unchanged — April and July.

-Maximums and minimums by seasons become even more pronounced, with winter and spring boasting wider ranges than summer and autumn for all currency pairs.
+Maximums and minimums by seasons become even more pronounced, with winter and spring boasting wider ranges than summer and autumn for all currency pairs (though EUR/USD has peaks in summer and autumn according to some ranges).

 Winter remains the worst season to trade AUD/USD and NZD/USD.
-Spring is a poor time for USD/CAD, AUD/USD, and USD/SEK trading.
-Meanwhile, it looks like summer and autumn are favorable seasons for all four pairs.
+Spring is a good time for USD/SEK trading.
+Meanwhile, it looks like autumn is a favorable season for most pairs, except for USD/SEK, for which it is the worst.

 Switching from pips to percentage points allows drawing the comparison charts of trading ranges for all 8 currency pairs.

-Pronounced peaks in March, June, and October along with overall wider percentage movement are evident in AUD/USD, NZD/USD, and USD/SEK here.
+Pronounced peaks in March, June, and October along with overall wider percentage movement are evident in AUD/USD and NZD/USD here.

-The difference between percentage changes of AUD/USD, NZD/USD, and USD/SEK and the remaining five pairs is even more stark when measuring hourly ranges.
-October peak in AUD/USD and NZD/USD is an obvious highlight here.
+The difference between percentage changes of AUD/USD and NZD/USD compared with the remaining six pairs is also obvious when measuring hourly ranges.
+March and October peaks in AUD/USD and NZD/USD are an obvious highlight here.
 April and July troughs are rather apparent.

 The peaks and bottoms of average daily ranges become less pronounced when switching to median ranges.
-Still, June and September are clearly better than April and December for all currency pairs.
+Still, March, June, and September are clearly better than April, July, and December for most currency pairs.

 If you want to test the average and median ranges for other currency pairs or on different time periods, you can download the MetaTrader 5 scripts that were used to calculate all the ranges for this post.